Pan-STARRS follow-up of the gravitational-wave event S250818k and the lightcurve of SN 2025ulz: Candidate counterparts

 \section{Candidate counterparts}

 From our Pan-STARRS scanning of the northern portion of the \whichMap\ skymap on August 20, 21 and 22, we uncover 75 real extragalactic transient sources that lie within the 90\% contour of the northern `banana'.
 We found a fairly similar number of sources in our difference images that were faint and spatially coincident with the nucleus of a host galaxy, or coincident with a non-extended source that was either stellar or a compact galaxy.
+We visually inspected all and found no evidence of significant lightcurve changes (defined by $\Delta M \geq 0.2$\,mag\,d$^{-1}$ at more than $3 \sigma$ significance) that would imply a measurement of evolving luminosity.
 We deemed these to be likely due to AGN variability or subtraction artefacts, and thus did not consider them further.
-Of the 75 real extragalactic transient sources, 28 had recorded activity prior to the GW burst, and thus are unrelated to \GWsource.
-The remaining 47 transients were reported to the IAU Transient Name Server (TNS),\footnote{\url{www.wis-tns.org}} and for these, we perform some additional investigation to determine their nature, and the likelihood of their being the optical counterpart associated with \GWsource.
-We searched for transients spatially associated with a host galaxy with a photometric or spectroscopic redshift within the $2 \sigma$ limit from the LVK \whichMap\ skymap ($0.025 < z < 0.08$) which reduced the viable candidates to 7.
-These 7 (excluding \SNName; for information on \SNName, see Section~\ref{SEC: SN2025ulz}) had plausible galaxy distances, no history of flux before \GWsource\ in our own (or any public) survey, and potential absolute magnitudes putting them in the kilonova regime.
+Our rejection of these is supported by the fact that $\lesssim 10$\% of short GRBs\footnote{Short GRBs are produced by compact binary mergers \citep{Kouveliotou1993, Berger2013, Tanvir2013}, and are thus a useful proxy for any candidate BNS merger counterpart.} occur within a host angular offset of 1'' \citep{O'Connor2022}.
+Of the 75 real extragalactic transient sources that are not obviously due to AGN variability, 28 had recorded activity prior to the GW burst, and thus are unrelated to \GWsource.
+The remaining 47 transients were reported to the IAU Transient Name Server (TNS),\footnote{\url{www.wis-tns.org}} and for these, we perform some additional investigation to determine their nature, and the likelihood of them being the optical counterpart associated with \GWsource.
+We searched for transients spatially associated with a host galaxy with a photometric\footnote{Photometric redshift estimates can be uncertain at these low redshifts, and so we only utilise these for the cases where spectroscopic redshift information is not available.} or spectroscopic redshift within the $2 \sigma$ limit from the LVK \whichMap\ skymap ($0.025 < z < 0.08$) that had no history of flux before \GWsource\ in our Pan-STARRS and ATLAS survey data, or in the ZTF public stream \citep[through the Lasair broker;][]{Lasair2024}, or registered on the TNS, and absolute magnitudes that place them in the KN regime \citep[$M \gtrsim -17$;][]{Metzger2010, Bulla2019, Nicholl2021}.
+These criteria reduced the list of viable candidates to 7 (excluding \SNName; for information on \SNName, see Section~\ref{SEC: SN2025ulz}).
 The full list of new transient sources discovered is listed in Table~\ref{TAB: Candidate list}, and we discuss our 7 viable candidates below.